8secz-johndpope/git-delete-branches/README.md

 With this

-    git-delete foo/
+    git-delete-branches foo/

 ## Installation

-Download git-delete and put it somewhere on your $PATH.
+Download git-delete-branches and put it somewhere on your $PATH.

 Make it executable

-    chmod +x git-delete
+    chmod +x git-delete-branches